Please ensure Javascript is enabled for purposes of website accessibility

 Photos by Elizabeth Haynes Photography

-Meadow House — A Modern Farmhouse Rooted in Place
+Meadow House — A Modern Farmhouse in Westerlo, ny

-The Meadow House is a refined take on rural living, designed by our team of experienced modern farmhouse architects.
-The 90-acre property had once been a dairy farm before it was purchased by our clients’ parents.
-We chose to site the house on the spot the father had always said had the best view of the Catskills.
-That view, along with the familiarity of the surrounding landscape, guided the design.
+The Meadow House is a refined take on rural living.
+The 90-acre property was once a dairy farm before it was purchased by our clients’ parents.
+When siting the home, we chose the location the father had always said offered the best view of the Catskills.
+That view, along with the familiarity of the surrounding landscape, became the guiding force behind the design.

 Our clients wanted a home that felt contemporary yet rooted in its rural setting.
-A barn-like simplicity made sense, both aesthetically and functionally.
-Sustainability was central to the design: the house is fully electric, with radiant concrete floors, rainwater harvesting, and thermally modified poplar siding left unfinished to weather naturally.
+A barn-like simplicity felt both natural and appropriate, shaping a form that is quiet and purposeful.
+Sustainability was central to the design: the house is fully electric and features radiant concrete floors, rainwater harvesting, and thermally modified poplar siding left unfinished so it can weather naturally over time.

-Today, the heart of their home is the open kitchen and living area.
-It's intimate enough for their small family, yet spacious enough to host larger groups for Sunday family dinners.
-Their home offices reflect their different work styles, one tucked away privately and the other opening to the main space with a library with floor-to-ceiling shelves, shielded from direct sunlight, was also a must.
-We designed a walk-through office that connects the living room and library, maintaining both functionality and flow.
+At the heart of the home is an open kitchen and living area.
+It is intimate enough for everyday life with their young family, yet generous enough to host larger Sunday dinners.
+The clients’ home offices reflect their different working styles; one tucked away for privacy, the other opening to the main living space with a library of floor-to-ceiling shelving, shielded from direct sunlight.
+A walk-through office connects the living room and library, maintaining both functionality and flow.

 A two-story stairwell window frames the mountains in the morning and the stars at night.
-The L-shaped layout provides a thoughtful balance between openness and privacy.
+The L-shaped layout allows the home to balance volume with moments of quiet retreat.